 The likelihood is that a V2 vaccine will be marginally effective, cause health complications in some small percentage of the people getting it, and lose what efficacy it had within a year.
 A cure for this cold is not going to be had in the rush that characterizes this vaccination crusade.

 Another salient point is that a viable V2 vaccine will be thwarted in fat people.
 Obesity compromises the immune system.
+Vaccines simply don’t work well in those with weak immune systems.
 Therefore, a V2 vaccine won’t help those most at risk of severe covid.

 Unsurprisingly, a small group of wealthy countries has bought more than half of the expected supply of the most promising vaccines.
 Nearly 2/3rds of the world’s population will not have a vaccine until at least 2022.